SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: Transceiver design of SBMA

-In this section, a joint MPA design is proposed, which is shown in Fig. \ref{fig:encoding}.
-In the previous section, the ZF+MPA decoding has a poor performance considering BER because the traditional MIMO detector misfits the SCMA decoding.
-To further improve the performance, we propose a joint MPA design for the proposed scheme, which comes froms the traditional joint MPA (JMPA) for MIMO-SCMA.
-As shown in Fig. \ref{fig:encoding}, the proposed decoder is composed of multi-user interference cancellation (IC) blocks and a JMPA decoder.
+Despite the low decoding complexity achieved, the two-stage decoder suffers from limited BER performance due to the misalignment between the traditional linear MIMO decoder and the MPA decoder.
+Specifically, CSI is employed solely in the first stage, giving no advantage to the MPA decoder in the subsequent stage.
+To improve the performance further, we propose a JMPA design for SBMA, drawing insights from the conventional JMPA used in MIMO-SCMA \cite{Tang2016JMPA}.
+As shown in Fig. \ref{fig:encoding}, the designed decoder comprises multi-user interference cancellation blocks coupled with a JMPA decoder.

-Differ from the two stage decoding, the received signal for user-k after multi-user IC, i.e., $ {\hat{\bm{Y}}}_{k}^j=\left[ \right]^T$, are treated as function nodes directly then decode all space data flows simultaneously.
-Fig. \ref{fig:decoding2} shows the virtual factor graph for the first user.
+Different from the two-stage decoding, the received signal for user-k after multi-user IC on the $j$-th tone, i.e., $ {\hat{\bm{Y}}}_{k}^j=\left[ \right]^{\text{T}}$, are treated as function nodes directly then decode all spatial data streams simultaneously.
+Fig. \ref{fig:decoding2} shows the virtual factor graph for the $k$-th user, which consists of $N_t L$ variable nodes \big( $b_{k}^{(n_t)}\left(l\right)$ \big) and $N_t J$ function nodes \big($\hat{Y}_{k}^j(n_t)$\big).
+Note that the order of elements in ${\hat{\bm{Y}}}_{k}^j$ is rearranged in Fig. \ref{fig:decoding2}.
 The virtual indicator matrix is